NenadWritesDocs/docosaurus_nenad/my-website/blog/exploring_custom_writing_instructions.md

 Technical authors relying on their internal style guide are well familiar with it, and chances are they apply most (if not all) rules immediately.
 However, in cases where you:
 - receive initial content from another author (a wiki page written by an SME, customer support team docs, internal docs...)
 - perform a peer review
-- onboard a new coleague
+- onboard a new colleague
-- rewrite old technical documentation
+- rewrite existing technical documentation

 the custom instructions file can ensure the Copilot generated output follows your style guide.
 The style guide is like sourdough bread starter.
 You need to feed it from time to time (by adding more rules and examples and removing those no longer necessary) and it is best when you share it with others.